Sharkmare/LEMON/README.md

 > Either Execute the file or first put it into your neos install directory and then execute it for best results

-> Neos Mod loader will be installed an a modded shortcut created on your desktop to launch neos in modded mode [To be fixed]
+> Neos Mod loader will be installed an a modded shortcut created on your desktop to launch neos in modded mode

 ## Capabilities: